 Protecting and Helping Airport Accident Victims

-Other airport mishaps occur in which people are not hurt and the aircraft is not damaged or has only received minor damage.
-These events are known as incidents.
+Other airport mishaps occur in which people are not hurt and the aircraft is not damaged or has only sustained minor damage.
+These events are known as “incidents.”
 Tracking them is important, and an incident may be described as “an accident that got lucky.”
-As such, incidents are indicators of the relative safety of air transportation as there might be 100 incidents which occur for every aviation accident.
+As such, incidents are indicators of the relative safety of air transportation, as there might be 100 incidents that occur for every aviation accident.
 The study of incidents may help to reduce the risk of accidents.

-Nolan Law Group is currently evaluating Airport Accident cases involving:
+The experienced airport accident attorneys at Nolan Law Group are currently evaluating airport accident cases involving: